Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-There are a lot of products on the market that plug into sound cards.
+There are many products on the market that plug into sound cards.
 For example, products that enable you to convert old vinyl records or tape to MP3.

 Modern PCs are colour coordinated to make things easier.
 Each port will have a colour that closely matches the cable that plugs into it.

 Inside your machine, there is an audio cable that connects your CD/DVD drive to your sound card.
 This is usually the only way your machine can produce the sound from your music CD or film DVD.

 A lot of today's computers do not have a PCI sound card plugged into the motherboard.
 Instead, the audio technology is part of the motherboard.
 This is known as an integrated sound card.
 This is also the case for laptops and tablet computers.

-The very expensive cards have other technologies built in to edit and produce professional quality sound by eliminating noise and improving sound tones.
+The expensive cards have other technologies built in to edit and produce professional quality sound by eliminating noise and improving sound tones.

 It is remarkable to think that before sound cards existed, computers could only make a beep noise!

 The integrated card will also need to be disabled on the motherboard.
 This is done on the computer BIOS.

 I hope the sound card definition is clearer to you.
 Now, it is time for you to take a look at the sound card installation tutorial.